fermads/jasmine-istanbul-phantom/readme.md

 `[options]` is an object with the following properties and default values:

 - **base** (_path_): Defaults try to find `./test` or `./tests` directory<br>
   It's the base path for test files.
-Will be the parent directory of `tmp`, `fixture` and `report` dirs
+Will be the parent directory of `spec` `tmp`, `fixture` and `report` folders when using defaults.
+Otherwise one must set all paths individually.
 - **src** (_glob_): defaults to `src/**/*.js`<br>
   JavaScript source files.
 The ones that will be instrumented and tested
 - **lib** (_glob_): defaults to `['lib/**/*.js', 'vendor?(s)/**/*.js']`<br>
   Other JavaScript files.
 Will not be tested nor instrumented.
-Usually this property should be overwridden to ensure libs loading order
+Usually this property should be overridden to ensure libs loading order
 - **tmp** (_path_): defaults to `[base]/tmp`<br>
   Path to write instrumented source code, fixtures file and final generated spec runner